ahu-bioinf-lab/AEPMA/data/README.md

-Sure!
-Here's the English version of the guide:

----

 ## Flexible Network Input Guide for Drug-Microbe Data

 This guide will help users adjust the network input format, understand the parameter descriptions, and use the preprocessing and matrix generation code to process various datasets.